ajthor/dungeon-masters-handbook/players/beginners.md

 | :--- | :--- | :--- | :--- | :--- | :--- |
 | 15 | 14 | 13 | 12 | 10 | 8 |

-> __NOTE:__ It is important to note that the class you choose for your character will have a large bearing on which ability score should be one of your highest.
-The ability scores above would correspond to a close-quarters combat character, for example.
+> __NOTE:__ It is important to point out that the class you choose for your character will have some bearing on which ability scores you should emphasize.
+Some classes are more effective with ability scores that directly relate to that class.

 > __NOTE:__ The PHB gives a detailed description of how to come up with your character's ability scores if you need further reference.
 Also, it is important to ask your DM if they have a particular method for determining ability scores.